Donovan Mitchell scores 30 points, Jazz rout Nuggets 124-105

 TIP-INS

 Jazz: F/C Juwan Morgan started his second straight game. ...
-F Royce O’Neale and Mitchell each had eight assists.
+F Royce O’Neale had eight assists, while G Joe Ingles added six.

 DINNER PLANS?